 As an intuitive leader, Lisa Is committed to helping individuals live and work with intention and challenge the self that prohibits appropriate risk-taking and completion of duty.
 She appreciates the shared journey of learning, exploring, and transforming with her clients.

-Lisa holds a BA in psychology, MA in counseling psychology, and PsyD in organizational development.
+Lisa holds a BA in psychology, an MA in counseling psychology, and a PsyD in organizational development.
 Her academic acquisitions and professional advancements illustrate her strive for people excellence and desire for lasting learning and change.

 HRDQ-U offers much of its learning content free to visitors, including live and select webinars, blog posts, and more, with new events and posts shared every week.
 However, there is much more learning available.
 You can access our complete library of on-demand webinars and other training events and content by simply signing up.